ehbaker/Ice2ODocs/index.md

 - Each observation forms a row
 - Each observational unit forms a table

+## Common Problems
+- Column headers are values, not variable names.
+- Multiple variables are stored in one column.
+- Variables are stored in both rows and columns.
+- Multiple types of observational units are stored in the same table.
+- A single observational unit is stored in multiple tables.

 From Hadley Wickham's ['Tidy Data', 2014](https://www.jstatsoft.org/article/view/v059i10)

 ## Project Organization, or, 'keepin' it all together'!